Priya Amar Priya: Plot

-Hridoy is the son of a Police head constable Rahmat Ali.
-Hridoy is a guy with a carefree attitude.
-He is beaten by a rival gang at night and was rescued by a beautiful girl Priya Chowdhury.
+Hridoy (Shakib Khan) is the son of a police head constable Rahmat Ali.
+Hridoy is a guy with a careless attitude.
+He is beaten by a rival gang at night and was rescued by a beautiful girl Priya Chowdhury (Sahara).
 She pays his hospital bills and donates her blood.
-She is gone from the hospital by the time Hridoy became conscious.
-When Hridoy's friends inform him about the girl who rescued him, he starts loving her immediately for her goodheartedness, though he did not see her.
-Priya later turns out to be the sister of the city police commissioner Rashed Rayhan Chowdhury.
+She is gone from the hospital by the time Hridoy becomes conscious.
+When Hridoy's friends inform him about the girl who rescued him, he starts loving her immediately for her good-heartedness, though he did not see her.
+Priya later turns out to be the sister of the city police commissioner Rashed Rayhan Chowdhury (Misha Showdagor).

 Hridoy meets Priya in the college for the first time and expresses his love.
 When she does not agree, he tries to tease her.
 She complains to her brother, and he takes Hridoy to the police station and severely beats him before being rescued by his father and his fellow constables.
 Even though Hridoy is beaten by Rashed Rayhan Chowdhury, he becomes more adamant to win his ladylove.
 He proposes to Priya again in the college.
 She asks him to jump from the building.
 When he is ready to do so, she agrees to his love.

 However, Rashed Rayhan Chowdhury is not happy about their relationship and ropes in some rowdies to amputate his leg.
 Priya learns about this and runs to help him, but is met with an accident.
 Both of them get admitted to the same hospital, and they unite there also.
 Rashed Rayhan Chowdhury finally arranges her marriage with another person, to which she openly opposes and tries to commit suicide.
 Priya comes and rescues her, but Rashed Rayhan Chowdhury still wants to get her married to a man of his own choice.
 He also engages goons to kill Hridoy.
 Priya finally escapes all the troubles and meets the Bangladesh Police IG to help him to marry his love.
 The IG finally suspends Rashed Rayhan Chowdhury and arranges Hridoy's marriage in the police station.
 Finally, Hridoy appears for Bangladesh Civil Service and is selected for Bangladesh Police.